 The mothers with 1,2, or any number of children who’s telling you to treat yourself, well believe me, there’s a blog that needs traffic, an affiliate link that needs clicked, or some MLM pitch hiding somewhere in there.
 If she asks you to join a challenge group, host a party, or create an account…run.

 The girl with the GORGEOUS hair, she’s had it all her life.
 Don’t think for a second that your super fine, flat, dull hair is going to turn into her Rapunzel Maine with some $90 shampoo.
-It it were that great, EVERYONE would be using it, and believe me, they aren’t.
+If it was that great, EVERYONE would be using it, and believe me, they aren’t.
 The women promoting their teas should be ashamed.
 You know that tea didn’t get you where you are.
 Let’s be real.
 Enough said.
 I spoke in my last post about all the things that aren’t pictured, this is a lesson in everything that is pictured.
 Just because you see it in a photo, doesn’t mean the narrative fits.

 The moms with the letter boards.
 I have a few things to say on that.